ngs-lang/ngs/readme.md

 Have you heard of project X?
 How it compares to NGS?
 ====================================================

-None of the shells below provide interaction with objects on the screen: if you run a command to describe EC2 instances for example, there is no way to interact with the shown list.
+* All of the shells below
+  * ... have no interaction with objects on the screen: if you run a command to describe EC2 instances for example, there is no way to interact with the shown list.
 Such interaction is a planned feature in NGS.

-None of the shells below have built-in interaction with a cloud.
-In NGS the work on ["declarative primitives for the cloud"](https://ilya-sher.org/2016/07/06/declarative-primitives-or-mkdir-p-for-the-cloud/) has already started.
+  * ... have no built-in interaction with a cloud.
+In NGS follows the principles described in ["declarative primitives for the cloud"](https://ilya-sher.org/2016/07/06/declarative-primitives-or-mkdir-p-for-the-cloud/).
 Declarative primitives are somewhat similar to Chef or Puppet resources.
 The main difference between declarative primitives and a configuration management resource is that I'm proposing just a library function which can be called when you need it and not a control-grabbing framework.
 So for example `AwsElb(...)` function call will make sure the load balancer exists and is configured as described.
+NGS has work-in-progress AWS library.
+It's already usable for a subset of AWS resource types.
+  * ... have no CLI (planned NGS feature) that is written in the shell language itself.

 * [oil shell](http://www.oilshell.org/) is a very promising project with motiviation similar to that behind NGS.
 It's too early to tell the differences.